 Best Mining Map Software for Junior Exploration Companies

-QGIS is excellent for teams with a geologist or GIS professional comfortable with spatial software.
-It is free, full-featured, and can produce high-quality cartographic outputs — but requires meaningful time investment to configure maps to presentation standards.
+QGIS is excellent for teams with a geologist or GIS professional.
+It's free, full-featured, and produces high-quality cartography and real spatial analysis — but it takes meaningful time to configure a map to presentation standard, which is exactly the gap Exploration Maps fills.

-ArcGIS is the gold standard for professional GIS work in the mining industry.
-Most major companies and geological surveys run on ArcGIS.
-For a junior company, the cost and complexity are often prohibitive unless a dedicated GIS professional is on staff.
+ArcGIS is the gold standard for professional GIS in mining; most majors and geological surveys run on it.
+It's the better choice when you need deep analysis and enterprise data management.
+For a junior whose main need is presentation maps, the cost and learning curve are often hard to justify without a dedicated GIS pro on staff.

-MapInfo (now Precisely MapInfo Pro) is used at some major mining companies and geological surveys in Canada and Australia.
-It is a capable enterprise GIS but carries similar cost and complexity barriers as ArcGIS, with a smaller community and slower development pace.
+MapInfo (now Precisely MapInfo Pro) is a capable enterprise GIS used at some majors and surveys in Canada and Australia.
+Like ArcGIS, it's strong for technical work but carries cost and complexity barriers, with a smaller community.

 Side-by-Side Comparison